Colins-CB/Colins-CB/README.md

 I'm Colins Cheruiyot.
 A software engneer from<br>
 Nairobi, Kenya.
 # 💫 About Me:
-I'm currently working mpesa prompting website.<br>Looking forward to jion hands with legends.<br>I'm currently learning Python.<br>I'm about to convince you that progress brought experience<br><br>
+I'm currently working mpesa prompting website.<br>Looking forward to jion hands with legends.<br>I'm currently learning Python & Java.<br>I'm about to convince you that progress brought experience<br><br>

 ## 🌐 Socials: